EDVA Rocket Docket - A Wild Ride Through Genteel Virginia

 The United States Court for the Eastern District of Virginia has a long and illustrious history.
 As one of the original thirteen United States, the Commonwealth of Virginia has been home to the United States Court for the “District of Virginia” since that court was originally established by the Judiciary Act of 1789, signed into law by George Washington.
 Thirty years later, in 1819, Congress subdivided the court into two judicial districts—the Western District of Virginia (“WDVA”) and the Eastern District of Virginia (“EDVA”).
 Although the boundaries have shifted over time, most notably after West Virginia became its own state, the EDVA today has jurisdiction over Virginia’s most populous regions, including the suburbs of Washington, DC in Northern Virginia, Hampton Roads, and Richmond, the state’s capitol.
 The EDVA has courthouses in four locations: (1) Alexandria, (2) Norfolk, (3) Richmond, and (4) Newport News.

-The EDVA often enters the public spotlight due to the cases that it handles, such as the corruption trial of former Virginia Governor Bob McDonnell, espionage indictments brought against Aldrich Ames, Robert Hanssen, and Harold Nicholson as well as the terrorism cases against Ahmed Omar Abu Ali, Zacarias Moussaoui, and the five Somali pirates.
+The EDVA often enters the public spotlight due to the cases that it handles, such as the corruption trial of former Virginia Governor Bob McDonnell, espionage indictments brought against Aldrich Ames, Robert Hanssen, and Harold Nicholson, the terrorism cases against Ahmed Omar Abu Ali, Zacarias Moussaoui, and the five Somali pirates, and more recently the Department of Justice’s antitrust action against Google.
 However, the court is most widely known, at least within legal circles, as the “Rocket Docket,” a moniker for the rapid speed at which the court adjudicates and disposes of cases on its docket.
-There are other “rocket dockets,” such as the U.S. District Court for the Western District of Wisconsin, but the EDVA has enjoyed that title for the longest time—consistently, year after year holding average-time-to-trial statistics somewhere between six to eight months from the initial scheduling conference.
+There are other “rocket dockets,” such as the U.S. District Court for the Western District of Wisconsin, but the EDVA has enjoyed that title for the longest time—consistently ranking as the fastest or one of the fastest districts in the country year after year.
 Not surprisingly, therefore, the court has adopted the motto, “Justice delayed is justice denied.”

 Surviving & Thriving in EDVA Litigation